|

 interior contaminants are generally easy to remove and will react best with

 a mild alkaline cleaner.
-If a given
+If a given cleaner is capable of removing the dirt

-can be accomplished with a one step process.
-If a stronger alkaline is required, then the cleaning process
+process.
+If a stronger alkaline is required, then the cleaning process will

-will require a second step that will consist of a mild acidic after wash.
-The acid after wash will perform two functions.
-The first is to remove any inorganic
+require a second step that will consist of a mild acidic after wash.
+The

-material (metals) that may be on the surface and the second is to
+inorganic material (metals) that may be on the surface and the second is to

 neutralize any residual alkalinity from the first step.
-For polished stone use only mild
+For polished stone

-cleaners.
-The polished surface
+use only mild cleaners.
+The polished surface limits the porosity of the

-limits the porosity of the stone so most of the contaminants stay on the
+stone so most of the contaminants stay on the surface and are easily

+removed.
 Exercise extreme caution using the stronger cleaners on surfaces

 that have been honed to a polished finish.
+The stronger cleaners may

-The stronger cleaners may compromise the finished surface.
+compromise the finished surface.

 The